easelinc/tourist/README.md

 ### Your own Tip implementation

 You can use your own tip implementation if you want.
 Make a class and hang it off the `Tourist.Tip` namespace.
-See [the tips code][tipcode] for examples.
+See [the tips code][tipscode] for examples.
+The [bootstrap example][bootstraptip] is probably most interesting.
 Here is a basic example in coffeescript:

 ```coffeescript
 # you need to provide these implementations at a minimum